-- 501 GERMAN I. Students are introduced to German sounds and useful vocabulary through dialogues - and activities based on everyday speech.
+- GERMAN I. Students are introduced to German sounds and useful vocabulary through dialogues 501 502 and activities based on everyday speech.
 Though grammar is a part of language study, the main focus is on learning to communicate in German.
-Students will spend time learning about the German-speaking people, their way of life, and the countries from which they come.
+Students will spend time learning about the Germanspeaking people, their way of life, and the countries from which they come.
 The language is spoken, written and heard.

-- 503 GERMAN II.
-Activities at the second level are directed toward making it possible for students to - 504 communicate more accurately in German.
+Yearlong course for grades 7-12.
+1.0 credit - 503 GERMAN II.
+Activities at the second level are directed toward making it possible for students to 504 communicate more accurately in German.
 Classroom activities are conducted in German when possible.
 Attention is also given to listening comprehension, reading, writing, and to learning to deal with potential situations in a country where German is spoken.

-Prerequisite: At least a C average in German I.

-- 505 GERMAN III.
-Students continue to improve their accuracy in speaking, listening, reading and - writing by learning the finer points of grammar and verb tenses in German.
+Prerequisite: At least a C average in German I. Yearlong course for grades 9-12.
+1.0 credit - 505 GERMAN III.
+Students continue to improve their accuracy in speaking, listening, reading and 506 writing by learning the finer points of grammar and verb tenses in German.
 In addition to the textbook, other materials such as magazine and newspaper articles, literary selections, videos and articles on history and culture will be used to increase vocabulary and the students' knowledge of German and world issues.
 Prerequisite: At least a C average in German II.
+1.0 credit

+Yearlong course for grades 10-12.

-- 507 GERMAN IV.
+507 GERMAN IV.
 Students learn finer points of grammar and verb tenses in German.
-Students - continue to improve accuracy in speaking, listening, reading and writing and to communicate ideas on a variety of topics with as little hesitation as possible.
+Students 508 continue to improve accuracy in speaking, listening, reading and writing and to communicate ideas on a variety of topics with as little hesitation as possible.
 Current periodical articles, literacy selections and articles on history and culture will be used in addition to the textbook.

-Prereauisite: At least a C average in German III.
+Prerequisite: At least a C average in German III.
+Yearlong course for grades 11-12.
+1.0 credit